gvwilson/thirdbit/_posts/2015/2015-11-15-miscellaneous-projects.md

 <a href="https://github.com/agiliq/notebooks/blob/master/sql-equivalents.ipynb">this comparison of SQL and Pandas</a>
 into our lessons.
 (Of course,
-we'd have to integrate Pandas first...)
+we'd have to integrate Pandas first…)
 There's also this <a href="http://mathesaurus.sourceforge.net/r-numpy.html">NumPy for R</a> guide,
 <a href="http://sebastianraschka.com/Articles/2014_matrix_cheatsheet_table.html">this matrix cheatsheet</a>,
 and I'm sure we can find others.